Do Better ImageNet Models Transfer Better?: Comparison of alternative classifiers

 \section{Comparison of alternative classifiers}

 In addition to the logistic regression without data augmentation setting described in the main text, we investigated transfer learning performance using support vector machines without data augmentation, and using logistic regression with data augmentation.
+Results are shown in Figure~\ref{svmres}.